 2002

-Reverie, Yancey Richardson Gallery, New York
+Reverie, Yancey Richardson Gallery, NY

 From Here to There, Yancey Richardson Gallery, NY